-- All Mineral Resources are completed in accordance with the JORC Code 2012 Edition - · All figures are rounded to reflect appropriate levels of confidence.
+- All figures are rounded to reflect appropriate levels of confidence.
 Apparent differences may occur due to rounding.
 All dollar amounts are in Australian dollars unless otherwise stated - Mineral Resources are inclusive of Ore Reserves.
 Gruyere Measured category includes Surface Stockpiles.
-Mineral Resources are - The Gruyere JV is a 50:50 joint venture between Gold Road and Gruyere Mining Company Pty Ltd, a wholly owned Australian subsidiary of Gold Fields Limited.
-Figures are reported on a 100% basis unless otherwise specified, 50% is attributable to Gold Road - All Open Pit Mineral Resources are reported at various cut-off grades allowing for processing costs, recovery and haulage to the Gruyere Mill.
-Gruyere 0.37 g/t Au.
-Attila, Argos, Montagne, Orleans, and Alaric 0.50 g/t Au.
-YAM14 0.40 g/t Au.
-Gilmour 0.5 g/t Au.
-Renegade - All Open Pit Mineral Resources are constrained within a A\$1,850/oz optimised pit shell derived from mining, processing and geotechnical parameters from ongoing PFS and operational studies - · Underground Mineral Resources at Central Bore and Gilmour are constrained by 1.5 metre and 2.5 metre minimum stope widths respectively that are optimised to a 3.5 g/t Au cut-off reflective of a A\$1,850/oz gold price.
+Mineral Resources are depleted for mining - of Gold Fields Limited.
+Figures are reported on a 100% basis unless otherwise specified, 50% is attributable to Gold Road - 0.5 g/t Au - All Open Pit Mineral Resources are constrained within a A\$1,850/oz optimised pit shell derived from mining, processing and geotechnical parameters from ongoing PFS and operational studies - Underground Mineral Resources at Central Bore and Gilmour are constrained by 1.5 metre and 2.5 metre minimum stope widths respectively that are optimised to a 3.5 g/t Au cut-off reflective of a A\$1,850/oz gold price.
 Diluted tonnages and grades are reported based on minimum stope widths